Pride Main Stages

 "A true visionary."

-Melanie has spoken at events around the world including Pride main stages, galas, conferences, colleges, schools, and corporate events inspiring activism and fueling awareness of the issues that impact local and global LGBTI communities.
+Melanie is a captivating speaker with a compelling story.
+She has spoken at events around the world including Pride main stages, galas, conferences, colleges, schools, and corporate events inspiring activism and fueling awareness of the issues that impact local and global LGBTI communities.

 Melanie is the consummate wordsmith, with depth and passion, a story teller, whose anecdotes are spell binding: